lamasfoker/anki-templates/README.md

 1. Beautiful Style! ✨✨
 2. The English Template tries to auto import the audio of the pronunciation!
 Only for single word. 🤖🎵
+3. The English Template tries to auto import the IPA notation!
+Only for single word. 🤖✏️
-3. Fight back the [Context Dependent Memory](https://en.wikipedia.org/wiki/Context-dependent_memory) changing template colors and fonts and switching words! 🧠🧠
+4. Fight back the [Context Dependent Memory](https://en.wikipedia.org/wiki/Context-dependent_memory) changing template colors and fonts and switching words! 🧠🧠

 ## Compatibility:
 Is this template compatible with my version of Anki?
 The Clean Card Template has been optimized for the mobile version of the app, but you can use it also on the Desktop version.

+Due to autoimport features it is mandatory to have a internet connection while using this templates.

 ## Templates